BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 to change.
 A 2 of 3 threshold could, for example, become a 3 of 5 with a few repair operations.
-(However, it should be noted, that old shares and even old participants still remain trusted by the FROST group; if this is not actually the case, then a FROST group needs to be entirely replaced with a new one.)
+(However, it should be noted, that old shares and even old participants still remain trusted by the FROST group; if this doesn't match the reality of a situation, then a FROST group needs to be entirely replaced with a new one.)

 **Strong Security with DKG.** If DKG is used, the private key never exists in a single place.
 This provides very strong security because